the-explainables-stall/fixed_wing_stall_detection/README.md

-# Fixed wing aircraft stall detection using ML
+# Fixed wing aircraft stall detection using AI/ML

 ## Proble Statement and Objectives
 Aerodynamic stall is a hazardous condition for fixed-wing aircraft during which the airflow over the wings necessary to generate sufficient lift for flight becomes turbulent.
 The turbulence reduces and abruptly ends the lift necessary to maintain flight, and the aircraft subsequently plummets from the sky.
 The time between the initial onset and realization of stall ranges from fifteen to twenty seconds, leaving minimal time for pilots to implement necessary life-saving aircraft maneuvers.
 Fixed-wing aircraft are often equipped with several preventative or detective controls, including a minimum recommend operating speed above potential stall speed, as well as a haptic alert issued through the physical pilot controls called a stick shaker.
 Despite these preventative and detective controls, there is a history of catastrophic flight accidents attributed to stall due to controls failure.